-Near the limb the small MCs are known as faculae, already visible towards the limb in white-light images that did not reach the high resolution of modern telescopes because they brighten limbward from slanted viewing and bunch up in projection.
+Near the limb the small MCs are known as faculae, more evident because they brighten limbward from slanted viewing into hot granules and bunch up in foreshortening.
+Faculae were already visible in white-light images that did not reach the high resolution of modern telescopes.
 This fortunate visibility enabled N.R.\,Sheeley to use their numbers on historical Mount Wilson full-disk photographs as polar field proxy (Sheeley \citeyearads{2008ApJ...680.1553S} and earlier; \citeads{2012ApJ...753..146M}).
 Larger patches of MC concentrations were traditionally recognized on \CaIIHK\ spectroheliograms and called flocculi (Hale and Ellerman) and plage (Deslandres).
-Their chromospheric appearance is coarser, hence more evident, than underlying photospheric MCs but corresponds closely to the surface grouping into network and plage.
-The ultraviolet MC grains are photospheric, as in Gillespie's CN spectroheliogram of \rrref{endnote}{note:gillespie}.}.
+Their chromospheric appearance is coarser, hence more evident, than underlying photospheric MCs but corresponds closely to the MC surface grouping into network and plage.
+The ultraviolet MC grains are photospheric, as in Gillespie's classic CN spectroheliogram of \rrref{endnote}{note:gillespie}.}.
 Obviously they occur in and around the multitude of small dynamic structures constituting the higher atmosphere.

 \SSFpage{108} gives a summary of the key line formation equations.